zaiisao/Documentation/en/Agora Platform/recording_related_faq.md

 ### Why is there only one recording file with uid = 0 when audio mixing is enabled?

 By default, when audio mixing is enabled and multiple users have joined the channel, all voice will record in one file, and uid = 0.

-### Why is the display blurred or green when I drag the playback progress bar of the recording file?

-By default, you need to transcode the recorded video files.
-Otherwise, if you drag the progress bar, a blurred or green screen occurs.

-### Is there any callback that indicates a recording failure?
-For example, the server is offline and the recording process is stuck.

-A callback indicating a recording failure is available in Agora SDK v1.1+.

-### How can I inform the recording app to leave a channel?

-The `onLeaveChannel` callback informs the recording app to leave a channel and is available from v1.1.

-Before v1.1, the Linux server informs the recording app to leave a channel and stop recording through your own signaling.
-The Recording SDK calls the `leaveChannel` method, and a `recording2_done.txt` file is created after the recording app leaves the channel.

-### How can I inform the recording app that the user is offline?

-When there is no user in the channel, recording stops automatically after the time set in `idleLimitSec expires` when calling the `joinChannel` method.

-A `recording2_done.txt` file is created after the recording stops.

 ### How do I transcode the recorded file?